OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/03-Testing_for_Privilege_Escalation.md

 ### Weak SessionID

-Weak Session ID has algorithm may be vulnerable to brute Force attack.
+Weak Session ID has algorithm may be vulnerable to brute force attack.
 For example, one site is using `MD5(Password + UserID)` as sessionID.
 Then, testers may guess or generate the sessionID for other users.

 ## References